Global Education Project FAQs

 Is transportation from the airport to UCA provided to students?

 Yes.
-We will arrange to pick the students up at the Little Rock National Airport and bring them to campus.
+We will arrange to pick the students up at the Little Rock National Airport on the arrival date and bring them to campus.
 This service will only apply to Little Rock National Airport.
 We will not pick up students from other airports.
 There is no charge for this service within a given time period.
 Students must complete the arrival information form sent by our office in order to receive this free service.

-Is there any orientation and campus tour provided by UCA?
+Is there any orientation provided by UCA?

 What should I do if I arrive after orientation?